Imaginativeone/Udemy-Angela-Web-Dev/Topics.md

 		- [ ] 221 00:20 Download the Completed Project Code
 		- [ ] 222 02:31 Tip from Angela - Dealing with Frustration
 		- [ ] 223 00:12 Feedback Time!
+15-01.
+What You'll Make The Simon Game.mp4
+15-25.
+Tip from Angela - Dealing with Frustration.mp4
 	- [ ] Section 16 The Unix Command Line | 7 lectures • 35min
 		- [ ] 224 00:50 Installing the Hyper Terminal
 		- [ ] 225 04:53 Command Line Hyper Setup